 The graduate minor in Digital Media is open to all students outside the Department of Digital Media.
 It offers an introduction into digital design including 3-D modeling, animation, interactivity, gaming and digital media history, theory, and methods.

-Program director approval
+Requires program director approval.